SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_temphum9_shtc3/README.md

-# Temp&Hum 9 Click #
+# SHTC3 - Temp&Hum 9 Click (Mikroe) #

 ## Summary ##

-This project shows the driver implementation of an I2C temperature and humidity sensors using the SHTC3 sensor with Silicon Labs Platform.
+This project shows the driver implementation of an I2C temperature and humidity sensor using the SHTC3 sensor with Silicon Labs Platform.

 Temp-Hum 9 click is a smart temperature and humidity sensing click board™, packed with features that allow simple integration into any design.
 It can measure a wide range of temperature and relative humidity values with high accuracy.
-This Click board™ is an ideal solution for development of a range of different applications, including battery operated weather stations, thermostats and humidistats, microenvironment centers, respiratory therapy applications, air conditioners, and other similar applications.
+This Click board™ is an ideal solution for development of a range of different applications, including battery-operated weather stations, thermostats and humidistats, microenvironment centers, respiratory therapy applications, air conditioners, and other similar applications.

 ## Required Hardware ##